 Project Longevity is an anti-gun violence program operating in the four cities mentioned above.
-There are two core staff in each of the four cities, a Program Manager and a social services coordinator.
+There are core staff in each of the five cities, including a social services coordinator.
 Project Longevity staff in each city work with the police department, probation, parole, corrections, municipal, and community organizations in each city to identify those individuals who are the highest risk of either committing or being victims of gun violence, and offer to connect them with an array of services that can help them move away from those risks.
 These services may include short term basic needs, emergency housing, mental or physical health services, substance use disorder services, driver's licenses, job readiness training, occupational skills training, or other services as needed.
 While Project Longevity has resources to fund some of these services directly, the program also leverages resources already available in the community.

 CT Project Longevity Housing Program provides housing placement and stabilization services, as necessary, to assist clients and households who may be experiencing homelessness, living in a shelter, temporary transitional housing programs, behavioral health treatment, or unstable housing, homeless in shelters or in places not meant for human habitation to move as quickly as possible out of homelessness and into permanent housing.
 Program participants will receive time-limited housing supports and strategies with the ultimate goal of housing stability.
 For the purposes of this proposal, participants will be individuals currently associated with Project Longevity and who may be homeless, living in a shelter, temporary transitional housing program, behavioral health treatment, or unstably housed.
-Referrals will be received from Project Longevity staff or care coordinators.
-The length of the program will be approximately 3-4 months but can be extended with approval.
-The Center anticipates that the caseload size for any case manager would be 20 households at any given time.
+Referrals will be received from Project Longevity staff.
+The length of the program will be approximately 12 months but can be extended with approval.
+For some individuals, a rapid exit approach, where only security and the first and second month's rent is provided, will be employed.
+The Center and JBCSSD anticipates that the caseload size for any case manager would be 25 households at any given time.
+Project Longevity staff will make the final determination as to whether a participation will receive housing services.
+This is irrespective of their current housing status (e.g. homeless or at-risk of homelessness).